winitzki/scall/tutorial/programming_dhall.md

 In the file `UseSimpleModule.dhall`, we use the types and the values exported from `SimpleModule.dhall`.
 The code will not compile unless all types match, including the imported values.

-Note that all fields of a Dhall record are always public.
+All fields of a Dhall record are always public.
-To make values in a Dhall module private, we simply do not put them into the final exported record.
+To make values in a Dhall module private, we should not put those values into the final exported record.
-Values declared using `let x = ...` inside a Dhall module will not be exported.
+Local values declared using `let x = ...` inside a Dhall module will not be exported (unless they are part of the final exported value).

-In the example just shown, the file `SimpleModule.dhall` defined the values `test` and `validate`.
+In the example just shown, the file `SimpleModule.dhall` defined the local values `test` and `validate`.
 Those values are type-checked and computed inside the module but not exported.
 In this way, sanity checks or unit tests included within the module will be validated but will remain invisible to other modules.